SkyTemple/c-of-time/rust/README.md

 An environment for hooking and linking to Pokémon Mystery Dungeon: Explorers of Sky: Rust subsystem.

-The c-of-time Rust subsystem extends c-of-time with the ability to compile and link Rust code into the game.
+Rust of Darkness extends c-of-time with the ability to compile and link Rust code into the game.

 Everything you need to get started is in this repository.